flutterwtf/mcp_flutter/README.md

 **Major Changes:**

-- **New Dart-based MCP Server**: Replaced TypeScript server with `mcp_server_dart` for better Flutter integration
+- **Dart-based MCP Server now is the main server**: Typescript server removed, and `mcp_server_dart` is the main server.
-- **Dynamic Tools Registration**: Flutter apps can now register custom tools and resources at runtime.
+- **Dynamic Tools Registration**: Flutter apps can now register custom tools at the MCP server.
 See how it works in [short YouTube video](https://www.youtube.com/watch?v=Qog3x2VcO98).
 See [Dynamic Tools Registration Docs](#dynamic-tools-registration-🆕) for more details.

 See more details in [CHANGELOG.md](CHANGELOG.md).